damonallison/notes/edu/coursera/machine-learning/README.md

 algorithm.
 If the learning rate is too small, it will take a lot of steps.
 If too large, we may miss the minimum or start to diverge.

-* Can we change the training rate based on the derivative?
+* Should we modify the training rate based on the derivative to speed up descent?
   * We don't need to.
 As we approach a local mimimum, gradient descent will take smaller steps.

 * How to find the global optimum if you are at a local optimum?

 ### Gradient Descent for Linear Regression

-Goal: Use gradient descent to mimium.
+Goal: Use gradient descent to find the minimum error.

 With linear regression, you'll only have one local optimum, the global optimum.